 LLC stands for 'Limited Liability Corporation'.
 It's a business structure regulated by state statutes.
-Each state has different forms and fees needed to begin and maintain an LLC.
-The Company Corporation will complete the state forms on your behalf and will submit the state fees as part of your purchase price when you order an LLC.
+Each state has different forms and fees needed to begin and maintain an LLC. incorporate.com will complete the state forms on your behalf and will submit the state fees as part of your purchase price when you order an LLC.
 An LLC is not a corporation, although it provides similar liability protection to its members.
-It's not difficult to learn how to start an LLC, and we here at The Company Corporation are here to help with any questions.
+It's not difficult to learn how to start an LLC, and we here at incorporate.com are here to help with any questions.

 Limited Liability Company (LLC) FAQ